Hosting and bandwidth provided by MacHost.

 Canon refers to their "RAW" image files as CRW and CR2, acronyms that both stand for "Canon Raw Format".
 Nikon calls their standard "NEF", which stands for "Nikon Electronic Format".

-As noted briefly in the answer to "How can I transfer photos from my digital camera to my iPod?" elsewhere in the iPod Q&A, you can import RAW image files from a variety of digital cameras, including many from Canon and Nikon, directly to "full size" iPod models starting with the iPod photo (30 GB) and second iPod photo (60 GB) (M9830LL/A), using the Apple iPod Camera Connector (US$29) and ending with the iPod 5G Enhanced line.
+As noted briefly in the answer to "How can I transfer photos from my digital camera to my iPod?" elsewhere in the iPod Q&A, you can import RAW image files from a variety of digital cameras, including many from Canon and Nikon, directly to "full size" iPod models starting with the iPod photo (30 GB) and second iPod photo (60 GB) (M9830LL/A), using the Apple iPod Camera Connector (US$29) and ending with the iPod 5th Gen Enhanced line.

-EveryMac.com and EveryiPod.com are provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, EveryiPod.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
-For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using either website.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.